My Definitive List of Must-have Free Mac Applications and Best Paid-for Counterparts

 HandBrake Need to rip a DVD (legally of course ;)?
 Then this is your tool.
 Simple interface, with options to export for iPhone, iPad etc.

-ScreenFlow ($99): Although Lion’s built-in QuickTime Player can do audio and screen recording, if you want to make proper little screencast videos with transitions and zooming, nothing beats ScreenFlow.
+ScreenFlow ($99): Although Mac OS X’s built-in QuickTime Player can do audio and screen recording, if you want to make proper little screencast videos with transitions and zooming, nothing beats ScreenFlow.
 So easy to use too.

 TextWrangler While OS X’s built-in TextEdit is decent, it’s not great when you’re editing code.
-The best free solution that I’ve found is TextWrangler (essentially the free version of BBEdit).
+A good free solution that I’ve found is TextWrangler (essentially the free version of BBEdit).
 It’ll do syntax colouring for a variety of languages, and has quite a few powerful features.
 That said, I’ve personally found one of the two paid-for apps below to be slightly better.

 TextMate ($53): Just a powerful lightweight code editor.
-Usually my favourite.
+Used to be my favourite.
 Pretty expensive though.

 SubEthaEdit ($38): Powerful code editor with collaborative capabilities and live rendering of HTML.
 Better priced than TextMate.